dhavall08/serverless-nodejs/README.md

 ## Start local server

 - Run locally using `npm start` or you can also debug using VSCode (F5).
+- Test and upload files to local S3 for testing (find a sample function inside).

 ## Deployment